 - The Advanced Aerospace Threat Identification Program probably didn’t find anything.
 I think it is wonderful that Mr. Elizondo has come out with this information, and I respect his contribution.
 However, according to his own testimony, I think we can determine that there was likely nothing found by the program he said he headed, simply because the DOD found zero interest in continuing the program.
 Here is why: On the surface, this looks and sounds amazing.
 But when dissecting what was given to us — we are still lacking any answers whatsoever.
 The government admitted the secret program is real — that sounds groundbreaking — but they also said in the same breath they cancelled it after about 5 years.
 They also maintain it had nothing to do with UAPs/UFOs.Although the NY Times said that members of the group still continue to investigate the sightings, there is no evidence to that exists.

 Given this fact, what are we looking at?
 Senator Harry Reid doesn’t strike me as a UFO aficionado (though claims he has had an “interest” for many years) but he does strike me as someone who loves his constituents that donate the big bucks.
-I think it’s a big possibility that this project, with the majority of the money going to Mr. Bigelow in Nevada, spearheaded by Senator Harry Reid, of Nevada, is nothing more than pork, and not motivated to better humanity, get answers or uncover the truth.
+I think it’s a big possibility that this project, with the majority of the money going to Mr. Bigelow in Nevada, spearheaded by Senator Harry Reid of Nevada, is nothing more than pork, and not motivated to better humanity, get answers or uncover the truth.
 That is NOT a popular statement to make, but I believe there is a lot of evidence to support that if you look at Senator Reid’s NY Magazine Interview and other statement’s he’s made.
 I will soon be doing a more extensive outline of this.

 “Declassified” Videos Released